TurnipXenon/Yam/Yam.Core/Rhythm/Schemas/SchemaTerminology.md

 - Each channel should have a top index
 - Reminder: the reason why we have different channels is for parallel inputs, i.e. we have to press A and B together

+**Design decision: how to figure out when to instantiate beats as Godot objects**

+1. Create inactive objects during instantiation
+2. Rely on pooled objects, and slowly figure out which beats to instantiate.
+This assumes that time moves forward and we don't ever need
+3. Alt: approach 2 but our index makes sure we are in the correct window???
+  - Consider when we're at the end of the song, we should check a time window early.
+Pre-empting??

+Considerations: we might want a looping feature???

+TODO: object pooling generic cause we can